Kristen E Loveland, Counsel, Appellate

 Representative Work

-• Successfully devised a strategy and drafted briefs that convinced a New York appellate court to unanimously reverse a trial court’s multimillion-dollar damages determination and vacate its liability holding in a breach-of-contract dispute.
+• Successfully devised a strategy and drafted briefs that convinced New York’s Appellate Division, First Department, to unanimously reverse a trial court’s multimillion-dollar damages determination and vacate its liability holding in a breach-of-contract dispute.

 • Secured a favorable decision for a national telecommunications company from the Delaware Supreme Court affirming the dismissal of plaintiffs’ multibillion-dollar breach-of-contract claim on the ground that it had to be brought derivatively on behalf of a since-dissolved partnership.

-• Presented oral argument at the U.S. Court of Appeals for the 11th Circuit on behalf of immigrant justice organizations challenging the constitutionality of a Florida state law.
+• Briefed and argued case before the U.S. Court of Appeals for the 11th Circuit on behalf of immigrant justice organizations challenging the constitutionality of a Florida law.

 • Represented the National Football League in ending a nearly decade-long class action lawsuit by convincing the U.S. Court of Appeals for the Ninth Circuit to affirm the district court’s denial of class certification and grant of summary judgment to the League.